Loyola University Chicago

 Pre-requisites: HSM 110, HSM 230, and HSM 310

-1) Discuss the principles of strategic management in the context of a healthcare organization; 2) Apply principles of marketing to healthcare organizations; 3) Utilize basic market research techniques, approaches, and tools; 4) Identify ethical and legal issues related to strategy and marketing in healthcare organizations; 5) Construct a high level strategic marketing campaign for a healthcare product, program or service; 6) Demonstrate effective teamwork skills in the development and communication of a multi-media based strategic marketing plan; and 7) Demonstrate skill and comfort in presenting strategy and marketing materials to peers and clients
+Apply principles of strategic management in the context of a healthcare organization; Utilize basis healthcare market research approaches, techniques and tools; Identify ethical and legal issues related to strategy and marketing in healthcare organizations; Develop a strategic marketing campaign for a healthcare product, program or service; Demonstrate effective teamwork skills in producing and presenting multimedia-based strategy and marketing materials and plans

 Outcomes

-1) Discuss the principles of strategic management in the context of a healthcare organization; 2) Apply principles of marketing to healthcare organizations; 3) Utilize basic market research techniques, approaches, and tools; 4) Identify ethical and legal issues related to strategy and marketing in healthcare organizations; 5) Construct a high level strategic marketing campaign for a healthcare product, program or service; 6) Demonstrate effective teamwork skills in the development and communication of a multi-media based strategic marketing plan; and 7) Demonstrate skill and comfort in presenting strategy and marketing materials to peers and clients
+Apply principles of strategic management in the context of a healthcare organization; Utilize basis healthcare market research approaches, techniques and tools; Identify ethical and legal issues related to strategy and marketing in healthcare organizations; Develop a strategic marketing campaign for a healthcare product, program or service; Demonstrate effective teamwork skills in producing and presenting multimedia-based strategy and marketing materials and plans

 HSM 340 Health Care Policy (3 Credit Hours)